Ayyu Qassataq (Iñupiaq, Yup’ik & adopted LingĂt) grew up between Anchorage and UĹ‹alaqĹ‚iq

 a BA in Organizational Management with Nonprofit Emphasis from Alaska Pacific University.

-She serves as a board member for Alaska Public Media, Philanthropy Northwest, University
+She serves as a board member for the Alaska Native Birthworkers Community, Alaska

-of Alaska Fairbanks and Anchorage, and Caleb Pungowiyi Scholars Fellowship Program.
+and Caleb Pungowiyi Scholars Fellowship Program. .